bluemelodia/PhotoDex/README.md

 Research Notes: <br />
 Due to limitations in face detection algorithms, Protocol 'F' does not have a 100% accuracy rate.

+For video demos of the code, check out my portfolio: http://bluemelodia.github.io/